Learn how to Run and Operate The Milling Machine

 § 13 MILLING-MACHINE WORK.

-to that of the machine illustrated in Fig. 1; they differ only in the design of the details, which are modified in accordance
+described.
+As far as the universal machines of various makes are concerned, their general arrangement is similar to that of the machine illustrated in Fig. 1; they differ only in the design of the details, which are modified in accordance

 pg 134 MACHINE SHOP WORK Cutters and Arbors: